 - Meters with Ten Minute Free buttons and reloadable SMARTcards

 - Extensive seal-coating and repaving on all campuses to improve safety of lots

 - Increased and improved signage and line-painting to decrease parking ambiguity

 - Resurfaced thirteen fraternity and sorority lots in the last three years

 You would need to purchase a permit for the Academic Year and pay the appropriate fee.
-Should you find that you do not need your permit for the second semester, you may return it for a pro-rated refund less a service fee of $5.00.
-You must return the permit by December 30, 2012
+However, should you find that you do not need your permit for the second semester; you may return it for a pro-rated refund less a service fee of $5.00.
+You must return the permit by December 30, 2013.

 All students with valid parking permits (including commuter) may park: